rzlco666/chat-app/README.md

 ## How to use

-After performing the installation, update database, and configuration, you can login with :
+After performing the installation, install database, and configuration, you can login with :

 ```
 username : admin@ca.com